Deborah is a craft enthusiast. She particularly enjoys creating crafts with a special theme.

 Paint the lollipop sticks.
 You may buy pre-painted lollipop sticks or paint them the color of your choice.

 Glue the lollipops into a wreath shape.
 You may use wood glue, hot glue, or Mod Podge.
-Make two of the wreath shapes and be sure to let dry.
+Make two of the wreath shapes and be sure to let them dry.